silviaespanagil/make-your-business-card/README.md

 Hello there!

-Have you even been to an online event and wanted to share a little bit of yourself in order to improve your contact network?
-As a
+Have you ever been to an online event and wanted to share a little bit of yourself in order to improve your contact network?

 We're sure you have and if you haven´t now you are thinking you should.